 This course is a natural progression for students who have completed “Balanced Health” and wish to become a qualified professional Systematic Kinesiologist and open their own private practice.

 It is for students who have already experienced the benefits of Kinesiology and are ready to commit to further their growth and development.
 The KinesiologyZone training is very thorough, in-depth, and professional.
 We give our students very powerful and practical techniques along with communication tools that help you create productive relationships with clients.

-Many of our practitioners have made that leap into full time practice and are experiencing for the first time the full potential with Systematic Kinesiology.
+Many of our practitioners have made that leap into full time practice and are experiencing their full potential with Systematic Kinesiology.

-The Diploma in Advanced Systematic Kinesiology run over a period of about 15 months.
-You attend live workshops (mostly once a month), attend live masterclasses (virtual) and have an extensive Kinesiology Video Library of all the techniques to suppport your learning and skill development.
+The Diploma in Advanced Systematic Kinesiology is run over a period of about 15 months.
+You attend live workshops (mostly once a month), attend live masterclasses (virtual) and have access to the extensive Kinesiology Video Library of all the techniques to support your learning and skill development.

-The only pre-requisite to joining Diploma is to have previous training in Balanced Health or other similar foundational training.
+The only pre-requisite to joining Diploma is to have successfully completed Balanced Health or other similar foundational training.

 This is the first Live Workshop of the Diploma Course and the first opportunity to meet your fellow students.

-We cover new techniques to reveal blocks and barrier to making changes – and give you lots of techniques to clear them.
+We cover new techniques to reveal blocks and barriers to making changes – and give you lots of techniques to clear them.
 At a conscious level the client may want to do something, but at a subconscious level, they may be stressed about it.
 Therefore a fundamental conflict exists between body and mind.
-Then we show you how to release old habits/patterns, and then reprogramming in a new habit or way of being.
+Then we show you how to release old habits/patterns, and reprogramme a new habit or way of being.
 You’ll learn some more new muscles, as well as the powerful One Point Balance.